St James' Church, Louth: History

+The spire's prodigious height made it vulnerable to the elements, being damaged by storms in 1558, 1587, 1634, 1828 and 1843, and restored each time.

 The nave roof was replaced in 1825.
 The spire was restored between 1844 and 1845 by Lewis Nockalls Cottingham.

 A further restoration took place between 1861 and 1869 by James Fowler, known as 'Fowler of Louth'.
 The clerestories and arcades were cleaned and underpinned.
 A new south porch was erected.
 The church was refitted with open seats of oak; the Corporation stalls being of the same material.
 The pulpit was carved by T. W. Wallis.
 The floors were laid with Minton tiles, designed by the architect.
 A new heating system by Hayden and Son of Trowbridge was installed with the boiler in a newly constructed vault.
 A stained glass window, the gift of J. L. Fytche, was fixed on the east end of the south aisle.
 Another window, by Clayton and Bell, was to be placed at the west end of the north aisle, in memory of General Sir George Patey.
 The total cost of the works was around £6,000.
 The church was re-opened on 5 August 1869 in the presence of the Bishop of Lincoln.

 In 1937, the church flew the highest flag in Lincolnshire to mark the coronation of George VI.
 Later that year, renovation work commenced on the spire, under the supervision of architect Mr. Goddard, who had previously worked on Lincoln Cathedral.

-In 2015 researchers discovered two pieces of a pre-Conquest standing Stone Cross, dating to c950, in the Rectory garden.
-In form the Cross is of the 'ring' or 'wheel head' type, the central design being of Christ crucified.
-This type is more commonly seen today in Ireland.
-The Cross and its implications for the archaeology, history and the early church in Louth are discussed in a major article by Everson and Stocker, "{'}The Cros in the Markitte Stede'.
-The Louth Cross, its Monastery and its Town."
-(Medieval Archaeology Journal, vol. 61/2, 2017).
-The Louth Cross is on display within the church and a small booklet about it is available at the gift shop.

-In 2017 funding was raised to fit a viewing door to the cell just below the spire floor.
-It holds the original medieval treadwheel that was used to haul up the stone and mortar for construction of the spire (1501–1515).
-Substantial records exist in the churchwardens' accounts from 1501 onward for the construction and use of the wheel, which was to become known as The Wild Mare.
-A small booklet about this rare survival is available from the church gift shop.
+In 2017 funding was raised to fit a viewing door to the cell just below the spire floor, enabling the viewing of the 'Wild Mare' treadmill.